Economy of Dubai

-The economy of Dubai represents a per capita gross domestic product as of 2022 of US$ 46,665.
-Dr Thani Bin Ahmed Al Zeyoudi, Minister of State for Foreign Trade, announced that the UAE’s non-oil trade over 10 years totalled Dhs16.14 trillion (4,4 trillion US dollars).
-The UAE GDP jumping from $407 billion in 2021 to $440 billion in 2022 and $467 billion next year.
-Similarly, per capita GDP will also expand from $43,868 last year to $46,665 this year and $48,822 in 2023.
+The economy of Dubai’s gross domestic product of the calendar year 2023 as of January 2024 is AED 429 billion ($USD 116.779 billion).
+Dubai has substantially transformed over the last couple of decades.
+More than 90% of the population are foreigners.

-The International Herald Tribune described it as "centrally [sic]planned free-market capitalism."
+The International Herald Tribune described it as "centrally [sic]planned free-market capitalism".
 Oil production, which once accounted for 50% of Dubai's gross domestic product, contributes less than 1% today.
 In 2018, wholesale and retail trade represented 26% of the total GDP; transport and logistics, 12%; banking, insurance activities and capital markets, 10%; manufacturing, 9%; real estate, 7%; construction, 6%; tourism, 5%.

 Dubai became important ports of call for Western manufacturers.
 Most of the new city's banking and financial centres were headquartered in the port area.
 Dubai maintained its importance as a trade route through the 1970s and 1980s.
 The city of Dubai has a free trade in gold and until the 1990s was the hub of a "brisk smuggling trade" of gold ingots to India, where gold import was restricted.

-Today, Dubai has focused its economy on tourism by building hotels and developing real estate.
+Dubai has sought to boost itself as a tourism destination by building hotels and developing real estate.
 Port Jebel Ali, constructed in the 1970s, has the largest man-made harbor in the world, but is also increasingly developing as a hub for service industries such as IT and finance, with the new Dubai International Financial Centre (DIFC).
 Emirates Airline was founded by the government in 1985 and is still state-owned; based at Dubai International Airport, it carried over 49.7 million passengers in 2015.

-According to Healy Consultants, Dubai is the top business gateway for the Middle East and Africa.
 The government has set up industry-specific free zones throughout the city in hopes of giving a boost to Dubai property.
-Dubai Internet City, now combined with Dubai Media City as part of TECOM (Dubai Technology, Electronic Commerce and Media Free Zone Authority) is one such enclave whose members include IT firms such as EMC Corporation, Oracle Corporation, Microsoft, Sage Software and IBM, and media organisations such as MBC, CNN, Reuters and AP.
-Dubai Knowledge Village (KV), an education and training hub, is also set up to complement the Free Zone's other two clusters, Dubai Internet City and Dubai Media City, by providing the facilities to train the clusters' future knowledge workers.
-Dubai Outsourcing Zone is for companies who are involved in outsourcing activities can set up their offices with concessions provided by Dubai Government.
 Internet access is restricted in most areas of Dubai with a proxy server filtering out sites deemed to be against cultural and religious values of the UAE.